 Previously, prions were studied using lengthy bioassays where infected animals were studied over long periods of time (1-6 months).
 This was both time consuming and costly to maintain the infected animal.
 Researchers at Rocky Mountain Laboratories in Hamilton, Montana have developed a new prion seeding assay called Real-Time Quaking Induced Conversion Assay (RT-QuIC) that gives end point quantitation for measuring the levels of prions in infected samples.
 This assay is both faster and a higher throughput compared to previous methods.
 The assay can be completed in as short as 20 hours and is as sensitive, if not more so, than whole animal models.

 BMG LABTECH’s Omega series of readers have the ability to shake and incubate microplates over long periods of time.
-A POLARstar® Omega was used to measure RT-QuIC samples every 15 minutes for 20-68 hours while alternately shaking for a minute and resting for a minute.
+RT-QuIC samples were measured every 15 minutes for 20-68 hours while alternately shaking for a minute and resting for a minute.
 A software script was developed to control the periods of shaking and resting needed to activate the assay.

 Combining parts of the original Quaking Induced Conversion (QuIC) assay and the amyloid seeding assay (ASA), the RT-QuIC assay is used to estimate the relative amount of prion seeding.
 The assay measures serial dilutions of samples, statistically estimating the seeding dose (SD).
 In the assay, very small amounts of infectious prions are added to normal prion protein to seed or cause the misfolding of the prion proteins as seen in the disease.
 The assay is quantitated by measuring serial dilutions of the samples and determining the loss of seeding activity (SD50), which is the end point dilution.